hakonhagland/vocabuilder/docs/configuration.rst

 The configuration file is named ``config.ini`` and is located in ``user_config_dir`` as defined by the `platformdirs <https://pypi.org/project/platformdirs/>`_ package.

-The language used in the file should follow the syntax described by the `configparser <https://docs.python.org/3/library/configparser.html>`_ module in the Python standard library.
+The syntax is described in the documentation for the `configparser <https://docs.python.org/3/library/configparser.html>`_ module in the Python standard library.